 The Fund classifies its investments based on both the Fund's business model for managing those financial assets and the contractual cash flow characteristics of the financial assets.
 The portfolio of financial assets is managed and performance is evaluated on a fair value basis.
 The Fund is primarily focused on fair value information and uses that information to assess the assets' performance and to make decisions.
 The Fund has not taken the option to irrevocably designate any Shariah-compliant equity securities as fair value through other comprehensive income.
-The contractual cash flows of the Fund's Shariah-compliant investments are solely principal and profit, however, these Shariah-compliant securities are neither held for the purpose of collecting contractual cash flows nor held both for collecting contractual cash flows and for sale.
-The collection of contractual cash flows is only incidental to achieving the Fund's business model's objective.
+The contractual cash flows of the Fund's Shariah-compliant investments are solely principal and profit, however, these Shariah-compliant securities are neither held for the purpose of collecting contractual cash flows nor held both for collecting contractual cash flows is only incidental to achieving the Fund's business model's objective.